raspy135/Qun-mk2/README.md

 Each folder can store up to 40 presets.
 There is no difference between factory preset and user preset.

-Factory presets are stored under bank6,7,8(Legacy folder structure) or under category names.
+Factory presets are stored under under category names or a legacy folder structure, e.g. `bank1`, `bank2`, ... `bank8`.
 **SD card temlate is updated with firmware v4.52 and later, it has improved preset load/save UI.
 If you see category names like Bass or Drums but nothing inside, you need to download sd_template.zip (see under Links and Information) and extract the folders and files.
 Copy folders and presets under the `/preset` folder.**

 If you edit SD card, you can create your own folders.
 Only 1 depth folder is supported.